celery/celery/docs/userguide/workers.rst

 .. sidebar:: Daemonizing

-    You probably want to use a daemonization tool to start in the background.
-See :ref:`daemonizing` for help detaching the worker using popular daemonization tools.
+    You probably want to use a daemonization tool to start the worker in the background.
+See :ref:`daemonizing` for help starting the worker as a daemon using popular service managers.

 You can start the worker in the foreground by executing the command: